From career breakthroughs to professional milestones, explore how Danica Patrick made an impact.

 In 2011, Danica Patrick achieved her best result in the NASCAR Nationwide Series with a fourth-place finish at Las Vegas Motor Speedway.

-In 2011, Danica Patrick participated in a part-time schedule consisting of twelve races in the Nationwide Series for JR Motorsports.
-She achieved her highest finish in national NASCAR history at Las Vegas, placing fourth in the Sam's Town 300 race.
-She finished 26th in points for the season.
+In 2011, Danica Patrick competed in twelve races in the Nationwide Series for JR Motorsports, finishing 14th and 12th in the first two races.
+She became the highest-finishing woman in national NASCAR history at Las Vegas, placing fourth in the Sam's Town 300 race.
+She finished tenth in the Subway Jalapeño 250 at Daytona.
+Her best performance for the rest of the season was eleventh at Texas Motor Speedway.

-After the announcement of the return of Formula One to the United States in 2012, Formula One chief executive Bernie Ecclestone said that "to have someone like Danica Patrick in F1 would be a perfect advert."
+In 2012, Formula One chief executive Bernie Ecclestone stated that "to have someone like Danica Patrick in F1 would be a perfect advert."

-In December 2009, Danica Patrick signed a contract extension through the 2012 season, with an option for a third year.
+In December 2009, Danica Patrick signed a contract extension that would continue through the next two seasons, with an option for a third in 2012.

-In 2013, Danica Patrick became the first woman to win a Cup Series pole position by setting the fastest qualifying lap for the Daytona 500, finishing eighth in the race.
+In 2013, Danica Patrick became the first woman to win a Cup Series pole position by setting the fastest qualifying lap for the Daytona 500, finishing eighth.

 In 2014, Danica Patrick joined The Players' Tribune as a featured writer, attracted to the concept of athletes writing and controlling their own content.

-In 2015, Danica Patrick continued with Stewart-Haas Racing, achieving two top-ten finishes and surpassing Janet Guthrie for the most top tens by a woman in Sprint Cup Series history.
+In 2015, Danica Patrick continued with Stewart-Haas Racing.
+She finished tenth in the Sprint Unlimited.
+At the Daytona 500, she finished 21st.
+She surpassed Janet Guthrie for the most top-tens by a woman in Sprint Cup Series history.
+She became the first woman to start a hundred Cup Series races.
 She was fined and put on probation for an intentional retaliatory crash against David Gilliland.
-Patrick finished 24th in the drivers' standings, the highest of her career.
+She finished 24th in the drivers' standings.

 In 2015, Danica Patrick surpassed Janet Guthrie's record for the most top-ten finishes by a woman in the Sprint Cup Series.

-In 2016, Danica Patrick stayed with Stewart-Haas Racing and switched crew chiefs from Daniel Knost to Billy Scott.
-She retired early at the Daytona 500 after making contact with another car and was fined for gesturing to Kasey Kahne after a wreck at the Auto Club 400.
-She finished 24th in the final driver's standings.
+In 2016, Danica Patrick continued with Stewart-Haas Racing and switched crew chiefs to Billy Scott.
+At the Daytona 500, she retired due to contact with Greg Biffle.
+She was fined for gesturing to Kasey Kahne after he wrecked her car at the Auto Club 400.
+She was involved in a high-speed crash with Matt Kenseth at Talladega.
+Her best result was eleventh place at the fall Charlotte race.
+She finished 24th in the drivers' standings.

-In January 2018, it was announced that Danica Patrick would be reunited with longtime partner GoDaddy for sponsorship of the "Danica Double" and assistance as she moved on to her life as a business woman and entrepreneur.
+In January 2018, it was announced that Danica Patrick reunited with GoDaddy for sponsorship of the "Danica Double" and assistance as she moved on to her life as a business woman and entrepreneur.

-On March 7, 2018, it was announced that Danica Patrick's final Indianapolis 500 appearance would be in a third car for Ed Carpenter Racing.
+On March 7, 2018, it was announced that her final Indianapolis 500 appearance would be in a third car for Ed Carpenter Racing.

-In 2018, Danica Patrick competed at the Daytona 500 and the Indianapolis 500 before officially retiring from racing.
+In 2018, Danica Patrick competed at the Daytona 500 and the Indianapolis 500 before officially retiring.

 In 2018, Danica Patrick's final race was the Indianapolis 500.
-On Lap 68, she crashed into the outside wall in turn two due to issues with the car setup, ending her racing career.
-She had started in seventh position.
+On Lap 68, she lost control and crashed into the outside wall, finishing ranked thirtieth.

 In August 2019, Danica Patrick launched a weekly podcast called Pretty Intense in which she discusses success, spirituality, and consciousness with guests.